williamdunstanmorris/williamdunstanmorris.github.io/_posts/technology-politics/2019-01-31-why-do-i-like-php.md

 ## `$_GET, $_POST` and `$_REQUEST`

+`$_GET` is actually an inbuilt array which collects values from the URL.
+You can access it like any array, with a function like `print_r($__GET)` function

+* `$__GET` can only be used to request data.
+* `$__GET` can be cached and remain in the browser history.
+* GET requests can be bookmarked.
+* They are useful to retrieve for instance a list of questions or responses on a site like StackOverflow, but not for any creational things that edit the system state on a web site or web application.
+For this, we use `$__POST`.

+`$_POST` is alos a superglobal that is an inbuilt array in PHP.
+We should use this for destructive creation, because you can't hit a post action in the address bar of your browser.

+`$_REQUEST`

+But, even if you are not following RESTful principles, it can be useful to think in terms of using GET for retrieving / viewing information and POST for creating / editing information.

 These variables are about sending information between a web server and a client.
 These superglobals do this in three different ways.
 There are pros and cons of both.

 The `$_GET` global variable in PHP is part of a way to construct a new http header.
 It is limited to 1024 chars and should NEVER be used for sensitive information.
-It contructs an http header using
+It constructs an http header using

 ```
 echo $_GET['name']